ThudPoland/liblocus/README.md

 # Liblocus

-*Liblocus* is library for world generation, simulation and object management for 2D naval and space video games.
+*liblocus* is library for world generation, simulation and object management for 2D naval and space video games.
+*locus-visualiser* is demo program used to test functions of *liblocus* in graphics environment.
+It uses SFML as frontend.

 ## Main features